Filed under: Crates,Great Moments In Rap,Interviews,Killa Queens,Newest Latest,Print Work,Stan Status,Steady Bootleggin',Tape Vaults

 What most people don’t realize is they are significantly older than me, so I was really a little kid when they were teenagers.
 We’re not really in the same age range.
 It doesn’t seem like a lot, but they’re maybe seven, eight years older, ten years older.
 At that age it makes a big difference.
 But growin’ up, I definitely used to go up to the shows.
 Like when I was eight years old my mother took me to my first hip-hop show, at The Armory in Harlem, when the guys were performing and stuff.
 Bein’ in their circles – yeah, there definitely were some tight moments.
 I remember one time Silver Fox took me to the studio while Moe Dee and them were recording, and Kool Moe Dee kicked me out the studio!

 Yeah, before I had records.
 I was at the studio rapping.
 You know how you try to come up?
 Silver Fox told me to rhyme and I guess he [Moe Dee] didn’t appreciate my ‘presentation’. [laughs]

 It seemed like a sign of desperation when Moe Dee had his solo record, almost lie he was trying to stay relevant by taking shots at you.
 Is that how you felt at the time?

 A little bit.
 I felt a little bit like that.
 But I learned a lot of valuable lessons like that.
 That’s why I don’t ever do that.
 You just have to face facts that’s there’s always gonna be a ‘new guy’.
 And there being a ‘new guy’, you gotta just respect it and just let it be what it is.
 So that’s why I don’t take shots at people – not in that sense.
 Not unless they’re legitimate.

 Unless someone provokes you first.

 Right, right.
-If it’s not legitimate, I’m not gonna take a take a shot at you because I heard you cashed a big cheque and I want in!
+If it’s not legitimate, I’m not gonna take a take a shot at you because I heard you cashed a big check and I want in!
 That’s ridiculous.